garrandall/popular-music-data/tracks/tonite-dj-quik.md

 Tonight's the nite (fuck that pass me that pina colada) (tonite) (man I don't wanna fade that 8 Ball no mo)
-Tonight is the nite (that shit be fuckin a nigga up) (tonite) Tonight's the nite (ahh yeah nothin but a party and I'm kickin it) (what's up Pete and Greg) (tonite)
+Tonight is the nite (that shit be fuckin a nigga up) (tonite) Tonight's the nite (ah yeah nothin but a party and I'm kickin it) (what's up Pete and Greg) (tonite)
 Tonight is the nite (how you livin?) (tonite) Tonight's the nite (hey somebody get that nigga a Genuine Draft)